Giving Day Match Increased Support for James Farmer Multicultural Center.

 Today, Jacob is Executive Vice President and Chief Administrative Officer for ASRC Federal, a federal government aerospace and defense contractor.
 Twice, he has participated in career chats to offer advice and perspective to UMW students based on his 17 years of business experience.
 He also serves on the James Farmer Circle to help promote a fundraising initiative named in honor of UMW’s late Distinguished Professor of History and American Studies.

 “Kelly and I have a lot of respect for Mary Washington,” says Jacob.
 “We feel this is one way we can help increase awareness and make things a little bit better.”
 The couple initially made a donation in 2020.
-This matching gift will add additional support for JFMC programming, while doubling the impact of gifts from other donors.
+Their matching gift added additional support for JFMC programming, while doubling the impact of gifts from other donors.